How to add your logo to your social share images automatically

 Add this to the HEAD section of the HTML of your pages and set the image dynamically with the parameters of your URL.
 Your parameter should end up looking something like this:

 That's it!
 If you have integrated your template, the images will be created automatically for you now.
-You can go and check them while browsing your site with our free Social Share Preview browser extension.
+You can go and check them while browsing your site with our free tool Social Share Preview that also exists as a browser extension.

 As every image is created from your template, you can just change your template if you have a new logo, or want to change how your Open Graph images look.
 Then we'll regenerate all the images for you.
 New colours?
 No problem!